Tree Planting & Transplanting in Battle Creek, MI

 Modern Equipment and Tree Spading Technologies

-We use a 90" tree spade for precise extraction and relocation of large trees.
-This machine minimizes root damage by digging deep and wide around the tree, increasing survival rates after transplanting.
-Modern cranes and bucket trucks assist in lifting and positioning trees safely.
+We use a 90-inch tree spade for precise extraction and relocation of large trees, minimizing root damage by digging deep and wide around the tree and increasing survival rates after transplanting.

 Environmental and Economic Impact Statistics